We use a neurodevelopmental approach that aims to promote emotional growth, build positive relationships and help address past experiences.

 We also have teachers trained in ‘The Thrive Approach’ and ‘Drawing and Talking’ as we know that if we can help children to feel safe and be able to express their feelings, then they are more likely to be able to engage in learning.

-Dr Rob Johnson is based within our CAHMS service and provides a Clinical Psychology perspective and is involved in the co-assessment of children who are at higher risk of developing or exhibiting mental health problems.
+Senior Clinical Psychologist Dr Stevie Kelly provides a Clinical Psychology perspective and is involved in the assessment of children who are at higher risk of developing or exhibiting mental health problems.

-Our Educational Psychologists offer support delivering a range of therapeutic interventions including 'Theraplay', Video Interaction Guidance (VIG) and the 'Thrive' approach.
+Our Educational Psychologists offer support delivering a range of therapeutic interventions including intervention informed by the principles of Theraplay®, Video Interaction Guidance (VIG) and the Thrive® approach.